CptRagnarok/CptRagnarok/README.md

 - 💞️ I’m looking to collaborate with a start-up in the DLT/Blockchain or Space Sectors.
 - 📫 How to reach me ... on Twitter @KenWestwood

-You can find a cop of my portfolio, [here](https://github.com/CptRagnarok/folio). checkout the [README](https://github.com/CptRagnarok/folio/blob/master/README.md) to see how it works!
+You can find a copy of my portfolio, [here](https://github.com/CptRagnarok/folio). checkout the [README](https://github.com/CptRagnarok/folio/blob/master/README.md) to see how it works!

 <!---
 CptRagnarok/CptRagnarok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.